nour1998/grav-theme-striped/README.md

 ![Striped](assets/readme_1.png)

-Striped by [HTML5UP](http://www.html5up.net), features a clean, minimalistic design, styling for all basic page elements, a repositionable sidebar (left or right), and HTML5/CSS3 code designed for quick and easy customization.
+Our website is called Striped by [HTML5UP](http://www.html5up.net) .This later, has a clean features , minimalistic design , styling for all basic page elements, a repositionable sidebar (left or right).
+Our website , is dedicated to everyone who look for a template with its code HTML5/ CSS3 of a website .

 # Features
+our website is composed with :
 * HTML5 and CSS3
 * Fully Responsive
 * Various templates for presenting your content